The 3rd Sounion Invitational Model United Nations, organized by the Academy for Transparency and Human Rights of the EPLO.

 The 3rd Sounion Invitational Model United Nations (SIMUN) took place on November 23, 2018, organized by the Academy for Transparency and Human Rights (ATHR) of the EPLO.

-With the active participation of law undergraduate students from both the European Law & Governance School (ELGS) and the Institute of Law and Security of the Russian Presidential Academy of National Economy and Public Administration (RANEPA) as well as students from the EPLO -European Public Law Organization internship program.
+With the active participation of law undergraduate students from the European Law & Governance School (ELGS) and students from the EPLO -European Public Law Organization internship program.

 Proceedings of the Commission on Crime Prevention and Criminal Justice (CCPCJ) of the United Nations were simulated.

 The debate focusing on the pressing issues around the topic of terrorism prevention, such as: countering the use of internet for anti-terrorism purposes, reducing radicalization through social inclusion, promoting human rights while countering terrorism, countering terrorism financing, protection of sensitive facilities and materials, and international cooperation to reduce the terrorist threat.

 ELGS Resident lecturer Dr.Emily Pia acted as the Rapporteur along with Mr. Omar Hernández, former Consultor of United Nations Academic Impact, who guided the study and training for the simulation and acted as the Chairperson during the actual activity.

 The simulation, that took place as part of the “International Law and Diplomacy” training program, used a work methodology based on the information and rules of procedures contained in the Resource Guide for Organizing Model United Nations Conferences that Address Crime Prevention, Criminal Justice.